patrickmcelwee/ml-visjs-graph-ng/README.markdown

 This code repository has the same JSON documents, enriched with triples representing foaf:knows relationships, an rdf:type, and an rdfs:label for each document.
+One document also includes a rdfs:label for foaf:knows, so that it displays on the graph as 'knows' rather than the more verbose 'foaf:knows'.
 To use, you can replace the original `sample-data.zip` file in the slush-generated app with the `sample-data.zip` file in this project.
 (Eventually, the slush-generated app may use this project's version with triples.)

 Then, you can load them with (MLCP)[https://docs.marklogic.com/guide/ingestion/content-pump] like this: